 Please use the organics recycling guide for information on what can and cannot be recycled at the drop-off sites.
 If you have questions, please contact Rachel Lindholm at 612-861-9188 or RLindholm@richfieldmn.gov.

 - Collect your organics at home in a certified compostable bag.
 You can pick up free bags at the drop-off sites.
 Limit two per week.

-- Tie the bags closed and bring them to one of the two drop-off sites.
+- Knot bags closed and bring them to a drop-off site.
 Use the code you received when you signed up for the program to open the lock on the bin and place your bag inside.
 Sites are accessible 24 hours a day.

 - Remember to close the bin and lock it.
 This keeps out wildlife and will help prevent visitors from accidentally throwing garbage in the bins.